 \section{Introduction}

-Modern energy systems are undergoing fundamental transformation.
-Starting from existing centralized structures with a small number of large-scale dispatchable generation units, adapting to predictable load patterns towards high shares of volatile renewable and decentralized generation.
-This integration demands higher flexibility and demand response, increasing system complexity.
-To address this, data-driven approaches are key for optimized operation and planning of energy infrastructures \cite{Hossain2019BigData}.
-A key component of these is the anticipation of upcoming system states -- be it from a market, grid, or system stability perspective.
-Eventually, accurate time series forecasting plays an essential role in the digitalized energy system of the future.
-For example, traders can optimize their market positions using precise load and generation forecasts, grid operators need reliable predictions to determine whether a power plant curtailment is necessary to maintain grid stability, and balancing authorities want to estimate their ancillary service needs ~\cite{Rolnick2022Climate,Antonopoulos2020DSR}.
+Modern energy systems are undergoing a fundamental transformation, shifting from existing centralized structures with a small number of large-scale dispatchable generation units with predictable load patterns towards high shares of volatile renewable and decentralized generation.
+This integration requires higher flexibility and demand response, increasing system complexity.
+To address this, data-driven approaches are a promising solution for optimizing the operation and planning of energy infrastructure~\cite{Hossain2019BigData}.
+A key component of these is the anticipation of upcoming system states, e.g., from a market, grid, or system-stability perspective.
+Hence, accurate time series forecasting will play an essential role in the future of the digitalized energy system.
+For example, traders can optimize their market positions using precise load and generation forecasts, grid operators need reliable predictions to determine whether a power plant curtailment is necessary to maintain grid stability, and balancing authorities want to estimate their ancillary service needs~\cite{Rolnick2022Climate, Antonopoulos2020DSR}.